nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 A lot of stuff happens automatically when you do this: the website will update itself to include your new pipeline, complete with rendered documentation pages and usage statistics.
 Your pipeline will also appear in the `nf-core list` command output and in various other locations.

-Unfortunately, at the time of writing, Docker Hub and Zenodo (automated DOI assignment for releases) services are not created automatically.
+Unfortunately, at the time of writing, the Zenodo (automated DOI assignment for releases) services are not created automatically.
 These can only be set up by _nf-core_ administrators, so please ask someone to do this for you on Slack.

 ### Initial community review